playframework/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlickMigrationGuide.md

 While the parameter `slick.db.execution.context` was used to name the thread pools created by Play Slick.
 In Slick 3, each thread pool is named using the Slick database configuration path, i.e., if in your **application.conf** you have provided a Slick configuration for the database named `default`, then Slick will create a thread pool named `default` for executing the database action on the default database.
 Note that the name used for the thread pool is not configurable.

 [Database.forConfig]: http://slick.typesafe.com/doc/3.0.0-RC3/api/index.html#slick.jdbc.JdbcBackend$DatabaseFactoryDef@forConfig(String,Config,Driver):Database

+## `Profile` was removed

+The trait `Profile` was removed and you can use instead `HasDatabaseConfigProvider` or `HasDatabaseConfig` with similar results.

+The trait to use depend on what approach you select to retrieve a Slick database and driver (i.e., an instance of `DatabaseConfig`).
+If you decide to use dependency injection, then `HasDatabaseConfigProvider` will serve you well.
+Otherwise, use `HasDatabaseConfig`.

+Read [[here|PlaySlick#Usage]] for a discussion of how to use dependency injection vs global lookup to retrieve an instance of `DatabaseConfig`.

+## `Database` was removed

+The object `Database` was removed.
+To retrieve a Slick database and driver (i.e., an instance of `DatabaseConfig`) read [[here|PlaySlick#Usage]].

+## `Config` was removed

+The `Config` object, together with `SlickConfig` and `DefaultSlickConfig`, were removed.
+These abstractions are simply not needed.
+If you used to call `Config.driver` or `Config.datasource` to retrieve the Slick driver and database, you should now use `DatabaseConfigProvider`.
+Read [[here|PlaySlick#Usage]] for details.